 Among the most requested items was the development of a trusted location for the dissemination of interaction models.
 The NIST Interatomic Potentials Repository (www.ctcms.nist.gov/potentials/) answers this need by posting files of known origin with full citation information and notes about the formatting and use of the files in molecular simulation software.
 Various element and alloy interatomic potentials are available from multiple developers, and the number continues to grow.
 Users and developers have also requested conversions of interatomic interaction models between different file formats, and we include some potentials in multiple formats to reflect this.

 Additionally, since 2008, we have hosted the annual NIST/MML Workshops on Atomistic Simulations for Industrial Needs to facilitate interactions between researchers in industry, academia, and government on issues related to the development and use of interatomic interaction potentials.
 Such issues include accuracy, standardization, and evaluation methods.
-Participants in this workshop have included representatives from Ford Motor Company, GE, General Motors, Intel Corporation, Accelrys, United Technologies Research Center, Materials Design, NIST, various national laboratories (NIST, Sandia, Air Force Research Lab, Ames, Los Alamos), and universities.
+Participants in this workshop have included representatives from the automotive, aerospace, materials design and software, and advanced materials industries.
+There has also been significant participation from university researchers, NIST, and various national laboratories (e.g., Sandia, Air Force Research Lab, Ames, and Los Alamos).

-We have also performed structural, thermodynamic, and kinetic analyses on several popular models of aluminum optimized to have good liquid properties but which display qualitatively different crystallization behavior in order to document these differences in a systematic way.
-In this we have examined the pair correlation functions, thermal expansions, and liquid diffusion coefficients, respectively, as functions of temperature and pressure.
+We have also performed structural, thermodynamic, and kinetic analyses on several popular models of aluminum optimized to have good liquid properties but which display qualitatively different crystallization behavior1.
+The goal of that work was to document these differences in a systematic way, and thus we examined the pair correlation functions, thermal expansions, and liquid diffusion coefficients, respectively, as functions of temperature and pressure.
 These results are compared with experimental information where possible.
 This has helped identify issues related to technical implementation of property evaluations in order to maintain consistency in approach (simulation times, data analysis methods, etc.).
 We find quantitative differences between the liquid properties, highlighting the importance of the chosen interatomic potential in atomistic simulations.

 Start Date:October 1, 2007